 That statistic alone should give you whiplash.

 The question “should I sue after a car accident” doesn’t always have a clear-cut answer.
 The amount of money, time, and medical expenses can bury you in debt.
+You can absolutely ask about the legal processes of this car accident case from the best law firm near you Ferguson Law Group, LLC.

 If you’re not at fault, do not let yourself be a victim.
 However, suing might not always be the right option for you.
 Read on to find out why.